-Friederike is the Deputy Director of the Environmental Change Institute at the University of Oxford and a senior researcher in the Global Climate Science Programme.
+Friederike is the Deputy Director of the Environmental Change Institute at the University of Oxford and an associate professor in the Global Climate Science Programme.
 She leads several international research projects and is one of the PIs on the distributed computing climate modelling project climateprediction.net.

 Her main reserach interest is on extreme weather events, improving and developing methodologies to answer the question 'whether and to what extent external climate drivers alter the likelihood of extreme weather'.
 She furthermore investigates the policy implication of this emerging scientific field.